-Isn’t sharing wonderful?
+Isn’t sharing and other moral values for kids wonderful?
 You have a Snickers bar, and your friends are watching you open it.
-So you break it into two pieces and hand it over one to your friend.
+So you break it into two pieces and hand it over to your friend.
 Had you eaten the whole bar, your stomach would have been relatively fuller, which is how natural survival instinct should work, but now you left a minor gap in your stomach that the shared piece would have filled.
 However, you must have felt a fleeting sense of pride that you are a good person.
 But is this momentary pride enough to teach your kid the importance of sharing?

 While it has been an evolutionary advantage and also good for moral development, the quality of sharing is not prevalent in kids these days.
 Let’s look at the benefits of teaching your child the importance of sharing.

 Why sharing is one of the most important moral values for kids